 Chinatown’s Mid-Autumn Festival Light-Up Has Non-Traditional Words, Accused Of Polluting Chinese Culture

-But the festival seems to be been ruined for some netizens, who criticised the signs in the light-up as “inappropriate” and “embarrassing” — one even accused the organisers of polluting Chinese culture.
+But the festival seems to have been ruined for some netizens, who criticised the signs in the light-up as “inappropriate” and “embarrassing” – one even accused the organisers of polluting Chinese culture.

 Following the feedback, the offending signs have been taken down.